Monday, October 7, 2019

 FOR READERS INTERESTED IN ORIGINAL SOURCES: Measured by the number of published editions, Richard Baxter (1615-1691) was the most influential theologian in 17th-century England.
 His books sold 301 known editions, i.e., somewhere between 450,000 and 900,000 copies between 1650 and 1700.
 This influence made it natural to use Baxter as the main source in reconstructing the old “Christian evolutionary psychology.”
 In 1830, William Orme published a 23-volume collection of Baxter's writings on practical theology.
 As the footnote citations show, Orme's collected edition has been used as the source on Baxter's writings.
 Thanks to Google's interest in digitizing old books, Orme's 1830 edition is now freely available on the net -- link below.
 Orme did an exceptionally careful work on editing, because the end of volume 23 contains an excellent index.
 Combined with the pages it references, this index provides the best Encyclopedia of Puritan Theology and Psychology that I know of.
 See especially the section on the conversion process, pp. 496 ff. and the sections on "Holiness" and "Hypocrisy" on pp. 514-519.
 (Note an error in digitizing: The page numbers in the index refer to various volumes in the series.
 Not to the last volume where the links lead.)
 LINK HERE

 Christianity and Freedom: Religion's Effort to Overcome Human Body's Innate Drive to Dominate/Lust for Power Vols.
 1 & 2.
 About 200 pages each volume.
 This two-volume book contains a summary of the traditional Christian psychology of sins, virtues, and the conversion process which deactivated sins and turned virtues into a person's instinctive nature.
+Volume 1 describes the background and context of this religion and Volume 2 sums the old Christian psychology

 In addition to the general survey, there will be 7 short, (about 80 pages) nuanced, fully source-evidence-supported and footnoted discussions of the most important details of the old Christian psychology of sins and virtues.
 The "specialist texts" are based on the most popular (as measured by the number of editions published) early modern English writers.
 However, the sins and virtues are the same as in Catholicism (at least some branches of Catholicism), because English Protestant theologians sourced their discussions of sins from Catholic confessors’ manuals.
 Currently the following are available (there may be more to come):